BW PolyureaProtective CoatingsContact

 Exterior wall coating build-up showing BW8009 primer plus first and second BW0-8029 wall coats

-UV exposure, weathering, surface aging, color fading, rain erosion, dust retention and long-term exterior wall maintenance concerns.
+The exposed BW0-8029 topcoat helps protect the wall surface against UV exposure, wind-driven rain, outdoor weathering, color fading, surface aging, dust retention and long-term facade maintenance concerns.

 How This System Helps Reduce Common Wall Problems